kurtosis-tech/kurtosis/docs/docs/sdk.md

 * `isRunSuccessful`: whether the run successfully finished or not

-* `serializedOutput`: when the run is successful and the Starlark code returned an object, this object is automatically serialized to JSON by Kurtosis and returned via this field
+* `serializedOutput`: when the run is successful and the Starlark code has returned an object, the returned object is automatically serialized to JSON by Kurtosis and returned via this field.

 StarlarkWarning
 ---------------